 With any dog food, one of the most important factors is whether or not your dog enjoys it.
 While dogs are usually not as picky about their food as humans might think, differences in food format can certainly affect the desirability of a food.

-Humans enjoy fresh, high-quality meals made from whole meats and vegetables, and most dogs will as well.
+Dogs enjoy fresh, high-quality meals made from whole meats and vegetables.
 Unlike dry or most wet foods, fresh foods offer a variety of textures and flavors within the food itself, rather than being processed into uniformity.
 Fresh foods can be warmed if your dog prefers it, though it is not a necessary step.

 Dry foods, like all dog foods, are designed to be palatable to most dogs in good health.
 Dogs with compromised dental health experience pain or be unable to chew hard foods.
 And some dogs may require or simply benefit from the additional moisture that is part of other food types.
 In some cases, adding a little water to dry food may make it more palatable.

 Wet foods are also highly palatable to most dogs, whether served alone or in combination with dry foods.
 If your dog tends to eat wet food too quickly, choking is a real risk.
 Special food bowls designed to slow the rate of ingestion can help make sure he does not overdo it.